skoczen/django-seo-js/README.md

     </head>
     ```

-4. **That's it!**  Your js-heavy pages are now rendered properly to the search engines.
+4. **That's it. :)**  Your js-heavy pages are now rendered properly to the search engines.
 Have a lovely day.

 Want more advanced control?
 Keep reading.